Facebook plans its own currency for 2 billion-plus users

 Creating its own globe-spanning currency — one that could conceivably threaten banks, national currencies and the privacy of users — isn’t likely to dampen regulators’ interest in Facebook.

-The digital currency, called Libra, is scheduled to launch sometime in the next six to 12 months.
+The digital currency, called Libra, is scheduled to launch in the next six to 12 months.
 Facebook is taking the lead on building Libra and its underlying technology; its more than two dozen partners will help fund, build and govern the system.
 Facebook hopes to raise as much as $1 billion from existing and future partners to support the effort.

-Company officials emphasized Libra as a way of sending money across borders without incurring significant fees, such as those charged by Western Union and other international money-transfer services.
+Company officials emphasized that Libra is a way of sending money across borders without incurring significant fees, such as those charged by Western Union and other international money-transfer services.
+Fees typically start at a few dollars but can be much higher when paying with a credit card.
+Shares in Western Union fell 2% in morning trading.

 Libra could also open up online commerce to huge numbers of people around the world who currently don’t have bank accounts or credit cards.

-“If you fast forward a number of years, consumers all over the world will have the ability to access the world economy,” Facebook executive David Marcus said in an interview with The Associated Press.
+“If you fast forward a number of years, consumers all over the world will have the ability to access the world economy,” Marcus said in an interview with The Associated Press.

 Facebook also could use its own currency to drive more people to make purchases from ads on its social media sites, said Gartner analyst Avivah Litan, who based her comments on press reports about Libra that preceded Facebook’s formal announcement.
 “This is about fostering more sales within an ad to get more business from advertisers to make ads more interesting on Facebook,” she said.